zhilongjia/zhilongjia.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor in Chinese PLA General Hospital after obtaining a doctor of philosophy degree in Biomedical Engineering.
-My research interest is drug repositioning and bioinformatics.
+My research interests are drug repositioning and bioinformatics.
 I developed drug repositioning methods, such as cogena, and applied them into various diseases, such as cardiovascular disease, periodontal disease, mountain sickness and COVID-19.

 Selected papers:
 ======